Remote Host Setup

 Remote hosts have been replaced with agents.
 Agents provide a more secure way to connect to remote hosts.
 Although remote hosts are still supported, it is recommended to use agents.
 See the agent page for more information and examples.
 For comparison, see the comparing agents with remote connections section.

-Connecting to remote hosts with TLS
+Connecting to Remote Hosts with TLS

 Remote hosts can be configured with --remote-host